xakul/jee.oop/com.ihub.jee.oop/successfactors/userReadOperation/README.md

 ## Scenario

-We have an ODATA service that contains User entity set in Successfactors OData API's.
+A Company that have worldwide projects want to get report about how many empoloyee works on abroad and which country has most employee.In this case  We have to works on ODATA service that contains User entity set in Successfactors OData API's.
 We want to do OData read operations on User entity set and then print on console.

 ## Explanation